pimcore/pimcore/docs/Development_Documentation/14_Web_Services/README.md

     * **ids Parameter for GET**: comma-seperated list of asset ids
 * **URL for POST**:  `http://YOUR-DOMAIN/webservice/rest/asset-inquire?apikey=[API-KEY]&condense=0`
     * **Request body for POST**: comma-seperated list of asset ids
-* **Returns**: JSON-encoded success value and list of asset ids and flag indicating whether asset exists or not.
+* **Returns**: JSON-encoded success value, list of asset ids and flag indicating whether asset exists or not.
 If optional condense parameter is set to true then only non-existing asset ids are returned.

 ### Get Document By ID